By Bleddyn E. Bowen

 - Augusto Dall’Agnol, E-IR

-‘War in space: Strategy, Spacepower, Geopolitics is a thorough analysis of space power.
+‘With this monograph… Bowen cements his place in the study of the theoretical and practical aspects of war in space.
 While this book is an essential addition to reading lists for space policy analysists, scholars and students of security studies, it is also an engaging read which will interest anyone with a background in military strategy and history, or even those with a more general interest in international relations… [Bowen] allows us to build our own view of space, and to thus understand the utility of our near earth space, and indeed its necessity to warfare, defence and modern power politics… Bowen achieves a singular definition [of power application to space], one that can, and I imagine will, be applied to practical space situations and academic discussions for many years to come.’

 - Sarah Lieberman, Defence Studies Journal